BaileyJohannsmann/Journal/Week5_Journal.md

     - [YouTube](https://www.youtube.com/watch?v=YKGXHZaHEdA&ab_channel=HowToLiveable): This video helped me learn how to edit my LinkedIn profile and customise it to make it more personal.

 - **Journaling review**
-  - Description: I read through my graded journal comments from last week and thought of emprovements.
+  - Description: I read through my graded journal comments from last week and thought of improvements.

 ## Estimated Hours